 To exact effective and comprehensive improvements in our society, we all must become responsible for recognizing what increases feelings of inferiority and what diminishes them and work to consciously reduce them.
 Without this, we will not be able to live the primary law of love ‘as naturally as breathing’ because we will not know the practical considerations for creating it.
 In my work with individuals and organizations, I often say, “don’t focus on why something is happening or who is to blame” rather, ask instead, “What systems if they were put in place, would fix and solve this problem?”
 This article is about critical examination of ALL core systems in need of overhauling, and is not intended to subvert justice for any crime or to make victims responsible for another person’s bad behavior.

 Whenever blatant injustice resurfaces, people become inspired to speak again about the need for systemic change and a restructuring of power and I wholly agree.
 Having said this, most people don’t have clarity or consensus about which systems specifically need changing and exactly how they should be restructured.
 Racism is one destructive symptom that desperately needs reforming, and has yet to be effectively eradicated.
-I recently spoke with a colleague and former Mayor who knows my work well to ask her opinion on how she thought I should approach systemic change.
-She replied with, “you need to go in and clean up police departments with your responsibility-based, values-based culture model.”
+I recently spoke with a colleague and former Mayor who knows my work well.
+She said to me, “you need to go in and clean up police departments with your responsibility-based, values-based culture model.”
 She knows that when my human systems model has been implemented in organizations of many kinds, the positive results we achieve are beyond what most people would ever imagine.

 While I know that working with police departments could be part of a systemic reform, I would be remiss if I only looked at this one component of a significantly complex problem.
 If I focused there solely, I’d be ignoring the farthest-reaching, most counter-productive and deepest roots of not not only police brutality but that of all other abuses of power, especially those regularly overlooked.
 When people fail to consider all components inherent in every ism and win/lose dynamic, as a society we will not achieve resolution to our many struggles.
 Instead, problems of inequity and abuse will continue to grow back, sometimes even stronger than before.

-In my work, I apply the psychology of Alfred Adler who taught that to gain ideal community functioning, each member of society must come to understand a concept described as individual psychology in which a person creates their own private logic; way in which each person interprets events, chooses his or her beliefs and values, makes life decisions, and then seeks to provoke life until it validates their unique world view.
-He also coined the phrase inferiority complex, and taught that all struggles within and between people arise from the discouragement inherent within the experience of people feeling shameful, inferior.
-Because both private logic and inferiority complex are not widely understood, humans enter frequently enter into self-perpetuating loops of negative practices that result in repeated and excessive struggles.
+In my work, I apply the psychology of Alfred Adler who taught that to gain ideal community functioning, each member of society must come to understand a concept described as individual psychology in which a person creates their own private logic; the way in which each person interprets life events, chooses his or her beliefs and values and then seeks to provoke life until it validates their unique world view.
+He also coined the phrase inferiority complex, and taught that all struggles within and between people arise from discouragement inherent within the experience of people feeling shameful, inferior.
+Because both private logic and inferiority complex are not widely understood, humans frequently enter into self-perpetuating loops of negative practices that result in repeated and excessive struggles.

 Adler made it clear that individually and as a community, we must all work towards reducing inferiority complex as a societal goal.
 We must learn how to create conditions and conversations that actively help people feel a strong and healthy sense of belonging and significance.
 It is only then that people can be socially interested in one another.
 Social interest is another characteristic of Adler’s approach because it is a commitment and practice in which each person regularly considers what consequences their behavior causes others.
 Despite his brilliant model regarding all of this, when Adler died in 1937, his work still had not became widely spoken of or adopted.
 I strongly suspect this is due to what I have personally witnessed; that to understand and apply his approach requires a dismantling and re-structuring of common and widely unexamined mindsets and practices.
 What’s more is that these begin in child-rearing and repeat in our educational and then workplace and community settings.
 This is why recent authors of a book on Adler (The Courage to Be Disliked) claim he was 100 years ahead of his time.

-Outcomes from every win/lose scenario in individuals or group can be attributed to the inferiority complex.
+Outcomes from every win/lose scenario in individuals or groups can be attributed to the inferiority complex.
 Connecting the dots between how we raise up and educate children into citizens must be seen in relationship to the continuous struggles we face as a people, including the volume, scope and volatility of our struggles collectively and individually.
 Awareness is crucial.
 Otherwise, widely practiced behaviors continue and perpetuate the same misuses of power and their destructive consequences.
-This is quite apparent than in our most recent challenges, including recurrent racism, domination, brutality and corruption yet once more increasing.
+This is quite apparent than in our most recent challenges, including racism, domination, brutality and corruption.
 In light of this, here are truisms I ask you to consider:

 - Racism and every other symptom of social illness and destruction comes from one main deeper root problem: the conditions, conversations, behaviors and experiences that result in an activated inferiority complex within people.
 When this occurs, people worry they are inherently unworthy.
 They do not experience healthy belonging and significance, as children and then as adults in workplaces and other community settings.
 From this, they engage in uninterrupted struggles within themselves and with others.
 Sometimes this phenomenon presents as deadly, as in the case of George Floyd, and sometimes it spans a broad spectrum of behaviors that seem relatively benign like disengagement in workplaces or neglecting to vote.
 No matter how struggles appear, they all lead to, and inadvertently contribute to, what becomes life-sucking at best and deadly at worst.
-As a society, we largely do not foster healthy belonging and significance because of our poor societal practices.
-This is why it is important to understand how to reverse an activated inferiority complex, and know what to do instead.
+As a society, we largely do not foster healthy belonging and significance because of our conditioning strategies for creating good citizens.
+This is why it is important to understand how what strategies to dismantle in order to reverse an activated inferiority complex, AND know what to do instead.

 Healthy belonging and significance occur when people grow in feeling empowered (they have a voice and influence), lovable (NOT the same as loved); they experience others as receptive to their thoughts and feelings, without a desire to fix, convert, heal or change them.
-They feel connected, welcome as an equally important and valued member, and feel they are contributing; they have much to offer and others are eager and willing to invite and receive their offerings.
-During this turbulent historic period, we see instances of healthy belonging and significance in people when they engage in noble, community-building behaviors, and in contrast, a domino effect of hostile and destructive consequences when healthy belonging and significance are not being experienced.
+They feel connected, welcome as an equally important and valued member, and feel the fulfillment of contributing; they have much to offer and others are eager and willing to invite and receive their offerings.
+During this turbulent historic 21st century, we see instances of healthy belonging and significance in people when they engage in noble, community-building behaviors, and in contrast, a domino effect of hostile and destructive consequences when healthy belonging and significance are not being experienced.

 - The ultimate root causes of the inferiority complex are uses of widely modeled, propagated, upheld and applied control models accepted in almost every setting (including most homes and schools) that create the perfect storm to foster abuses of power that then becomes rooted within people and between people and for which we become inured; numb to their destruction.
 While some control models are obviously suspect, such as when we act autocratic including punitive, others at first glance seem completely harmless and even helpful.
 These include the use of dangling carrots; incentives and rewards to bribe people into good behavior, or judgments such as praise and criticism (shaming), to get people to please authority figures.
 This also occurs whenever we enable people; overcompensating and pampering them because of a lack of faith in their capabilities (e.g. anytime one is doing something for someone that they can learn and do for themselves, and saying anything people already know).
 As a society, for centuries people have been so addicted to these forms of extrinsic (or external) motivators, pulling strings as if people are puppets, we don’t realize the diminishing intrinsic (internal) motivation, increase inferiority complex, and are destructive wherever they are nor stopped.